انقر هنا لقراءة هذه الصفحة باللغة الفرنسية.

 There are now some 13 Amazigh associations in Tunisia, all of them founded after the revolution, and their activity is increasingly prominent at an international level.
 In October 2018, for instance, the World Amazigh Congress (CMA) hosted its eighth meeting in Tunis, the second time the congress has taken place in Tunisia (the first time was in Djerba in 2011).

 One underlying obstacle for Amazigh is their lack of political representation.
 There was no Amazigh representative in the Constituent Assembly when the new Constitution was being drafted, for instance, and their call at the time to institutionalize Amazigh cultural rights was supported by just two of the 217 deputies.
 As a result, there is no mention of Amazigh or their issues in the Constitution.
 To date, the main pressure for greater Amazigh rights has come from civil society rather than from policy makers or officials.
 Concerning the teaching of the Amazigh language, some associations in Matmata and elsewhere have launched private courses.
 Teaching Amazigh is therefore not prohibited, but the lack of public funding means that sustained action is a challenge.
-Activists are currently focusing on revitalizing awareness within the community of their rights to mobilize them.
+Activists are currently focusing on raising awareness within the community of their rights in order to mobilize them.
 These movements are generally conducted within a framework of national unity and draw on Tunisian heritage.
 Some complain about a relative lack of female participation, however, as well as a lack of coordination among different movements.

 Minorities and indigenous peoples in